Fastiraz/whoami/README.md

 - Creation of a super malware in language C with all the knowledge I have in maldev. (evasion techniques, stealer, c2...)
 - A complete open-source homelab.
 - Build a course an windows pentesting.
+- Code a HTTP server in pure C.

 ---